 Thank you for visiting my website.
 I am delighted to be able to facilitate the wonderful healing gift of hypnosis!
 Please see below how hypnosis may help you.

 More and more doctors - and patients - recognize that mental states and physical well-being are intimately connected.
 An unhealthy body can lead to an unhealthy mind, and an illness of the mind can trigger or worsen diseases in the body.
 Fixing a problem in one place, moreover, can often help the other.

 When most people think of hypnosis, they picture a mysterious figure swinging a pocket watch and repeating, "You're getting very sleepy."
 In fact, hypnosis is somewhat of a mystery.
 But solid science is showing it can improve your health in surprising ways: It's powerful enough to help relieve the often excruciating pain associated with serious burns, for instance, and it can make breathing easier for people with respiratory illnesses.
-During the past 200 years,145 physical, emotional and mental conditions have been identified that can be allieviated by hypnosis.
-Abandonment, addictions, smoking cessation, childbirth, sadness, migrain headaches, fear of heights, fear of flying, improved immune response, self confidence, self esteem, writer's block, sleep disorders, past life regression, stuttering, preparing for surgery, recovery after surgery, chronic pain management, worry, study habits, relaxation, and stress management......these a just a few of the 145 ways hypnosis can be applied.
+During the past 200 years,145 physical, emotional and mental conditions have been identified that can be alleviated by hypnosis.
+Abandonment, addictions, smoking cessation, childbirth, sadness, migraine headaches, fear of heights, fear of flying, improved immune response, self confidence, self esteem, writer's block, sleep disorders, past life regression, stuttering, preparing for surgery, recovery after surgery, chronic pain management, worry, study habits, relaxation, and stress management......these a just a few of the 145 ways hypnosis can be applied.

-No one understands how - yet.
+No one understands how hypnosis works- yet.
 Some researchers speculate that hypnosis alters levels of brain chemicals that influence the nervous system, hormone production, and the immune system.
 Hypnosis may even affect how particular genes in cells express themselves, turning certain functions on and others off.
 Current studies using brain scans and other imaging technologies may begin to piece together an explanation.